-On November 18, 1993, at the height of their popularity, rock band Nirvana recorded their live acoustic performance at Sony Music Studios in New York City, just a few months after their third and final studio album “In Utero” topped the charts.
+On November 18, 1993, at the height of their popularity, the rock band Nirvana recorded a live acoustic performance at Sony Music Studios in New York City.
+This was just a few months after their third and final studio album, “In Utero,” topped the charts.
 This iconic album celebrated its 25th anniversary this week.

 Released months after the death of the band’s frontman, Kurt Cobain, “MTV Unplugged in New York” became one of the most acclaimed albums in the band’s discography and is hailed as one of the best live albums of all time.

 With its stripped-down set and acoustic format, the MTV performance contrasted with the band’s established grunge image and their typically intense alternative tracks.
 This surprised and frustrated many who had expected them to play their hits with roaring guitars that day.